ePages-de/epages-docs/apps/events.md

 }
 ```

-Here's an example of what you will get:
+Here's an example of what you can get:

 ```
 pageview url: /about-us